seanbradley/tf/README.md

 up and running on bare metal--there's some value to that.

 Feel free to point me to other Docker images with all the above ready to rock.

+## LICENSE

+Okay to use with attribution.

+## QUESTIONS / COMMENTS / SUPPORT

+sean@blogblimp.com